-A lump sum and an increase to your Family Tax Benefit Part A payment when you start caring for a baby or adopt a child.
+A lump sum and an increase to your Family Tax Benefit Part A payment when you start caring for a baby or child that's recently come into your care.

-- caring for a baby or newly adopted child
+- caring for a baby or child that's recently come into your care

-- getting more than $0 of Family Tax Benefit Part A
+- eligible for Family Tax Benefit Part A

 - not getting Parental Leave Pay for the same child